-The azalea blooming period at Azalea Park is typically early to late spring with May being the height of the blooming season.
+The azalea blooming period at Azalea Park is typically early to late spring.

 Azalea Park offers active and passive recreational activities, exposing all park-goers to the native azaleas located there.
 Park amenities include softball/baseball fields, volleyball court, disc golf, picnic tables, handicapped accessible restrooms and horseshoe pits.
 A band shell hosts summer concerts in the midst of the native azaleas.
 The castle-like "Kidtown" play area provides younger children with a play area offering forts, bridges, slides, tires and ropes.
 All facilities were constructed by volunteer labor and contributions.

 In 2007, Academy Award Winner Elmo Williams selected Azalea Park as the site for his “Capella by the Sea.”
 The $800,000 rustic timber, stone and glass structure has become a popular location for weddings and small musical events.

 Every December Azalea Park is the site of "Nature's Coastal Holiday Light Show" which returns bigger and brighter each year with dazzling light displays created by the many community service groups.
 From the middle of the month until January 1, the park is transformed into a winter wonderland with a light show and sculpture display.
 The entire creative display follows a Northwest theme as visitors traverse through pathways bordered by the native azaleas.